 - Piece of Ribbon or Several Yarn Strands

 How to Make your Robot Paper Sack Puppets

 Gather up your supplies and let’s get started.

-First, you will need to print your robot puppet printable.
-You can find it in the Free Printable Library once you subscribe.
+First, you will need to print your robot puppet printable (at the bottom of this page).
 You can color with crayons, colored pencils, markers, or even paint them with watercolors.
 If you’re using watercolors be sure to print on cardstock paper for durability.
-Kids’ paint pretty hard sometimes so letting them paint on thicker paper should hold up better.
+Kids paint pretty hard sometimes so letting them paint on thicker paper should hold up better.